meditationstuff/protocol_1/index.md

 ## bonus <a href="#touchstones-sort-of-leaving-out-or-only-weakly-inte">"at least one sense in which"</a>:

 at least one sense in which you cannot ever experience the infinite future which is always in the future (if you buy into infinities or at least one sense of the future); you can only experience right now

+at least one sense in which anything [even with cryonics, longevity, rejuvenation technology] that's not flowing, tumbling, incessantly, ceaselessly, unerringly towards death and end, local finitude is in intellectual, cognitive, and behavioral error and suboptimality

 ## (2)